Why captain Leah Williamson is England’s Paolo Maldini

 By PA Staff published

-Williamson has 46 ball recoveries to her name and zero tackles.
-The next-most successful ball winner is France’s Sakina Karchaoui with 42 recoveries, followed by Spain’s Mapi Leon with 39.
+The Lionesses captain had 56 ball recoveries to her name and zero tackles.
+The next-most successful ball winner was Lucy Bronze with 51 recoveries, followed by Germany’s Marina Hegering with 46.

 Williamson ever-present

-Such is the quiet competence of her work, Arsenal’s Williamson has largely gone under the radar at Euro 2022, with central defensive partner Millie Bright winning more of the plaudits.
+Such is the quiet competence of her work, Arsenal’s Williamson largely went under the radar at Euro 2022, with central defensive partner Millie Bright winning more of the plaudits.

-Sarina Wiegman clearly has enormous faith in her captain, however, as Williamson is the only outfield player to have stayed on the pitch for every minute of England’s run.
+Sarina Wiegman clearly has enormous faith in her captain, however, as Williamson was the only outfield player to have stayed on the pitch for every minute of England’s run.

-Williamson is a vital cog in the England machine offensively as well as defensively.
+Williamson was a vital cog in the England machine offensively as well as defensively.

-The Lionesses have enjoyed the second-highest share of possession behind Spain (58 per cent), with Williamson contributing to their style of play under Wiegman.
+The Lionesses enjoyed the second-highest share of possession behind Spain (57 per cent), with Williamson contributing to their style of play under Wiegman.

-The 25-year-old – who started her career as a midfielder and only switched to central defence shortly before her England debut – has completed 411 passes in five matches so far, the most of any player at the tournament.
+The 25-year-old – who started her career as a midfielder and only switched to central defence shortly before her England debut – completed 472 passes in six matches, over 100 more than any other player at the tournament.

 Mead leads array of attacking options

-Just as Williamson and Bright have shone for England in defence, the likes of Beth Mead, Alessia Russo and Fran Kirby are excelling in attack.
+Just as Williamson and Bright shone for England in defence, the likes of Beth Mead, Alessia Russo and Fran Kirby excelled in attack.

-The Lionesses are comfortably the highest scorers at the tournament with 20 goals, ahead of Germany on 13.
+The Lionesses were comfortably the highest scorers at the tournament with 22 goals, ahead of Germany on 14.

-Eight different players have got their names on the scoresheet – also a tournament high.
+Nine different players got their names on the scoresheet – also a tournament high.

+Team-mate Alessia Russo – scorer of an audacious backheel in the semi-final against Sweden – managed four goals in six substitute appearances.

-Apart from Mead and Russo, England’s goal tally includes two apiece for Fran Kirby, Georgia Stanway and Ellen White, and one each for Lauren Hemp, Ella Toone and Lucy Bronze.
+Apart from Mead and Russo, England’s goal tally included two apiece for Kirby, Georgia Stanway and Ellen White, and one each for Chloe Kelly, Lauren Hemp, Ella Toone and Lucy Bronze.

-Mead has also been a creative force, providing five assists to go with her six goals.
-Her total of 11 goal involvements is almost twice as many as anyone else – Popp is next with six, followed by Russo and Kirby on five.
+Mead was also a creative force, providing five assists to go with her six goals.
+Her total of 11 goal involvements was almost twice as many as anyone else – Popp was next with six, followed by Russo and Kirby on five.

 Thank you for reading 5 articles this month* Join now for unlimited access